FarhathBhat/AAI501-2025-Group8/README.markdown

 # Diabetes Onset Prediction Project

 ## Overview
 This repository contains the code and resources for a machine learning project aimed at predicting diabetes onset and identifying patient risk profiles using the PIMA Indians Diabetes Dataset.
-The dataset, originally with 768 samples, has been augmented to 1100 samples with synthetic data to enhance robustness.
+The dataset, has been augmented to 1100 samples with synthetic data to enhance robustness and cater to the class imbalance using SMOTE.
 The project implements classification (decision trees, k-NN, XGBoost) and clustering (k-means) algorithms, aligning with Intro to AI course objectives.
 The work was collaboratively developed by a team of three, with results designed to be interpretable for medical applications.

 ## Project Purpose and Goals
 - Predict diabetes onset using supervised learning techniques.